Day 1: Los Angeles International Airport.

 Since I was traveling alone, I chose to gamble and have my seat assigned for me at check-in.
 Luckily, I received an aisle seat.

-Watching a few movies helped the flight pass by much quicker than it actually was.
+Watching a few movies helped the flight pass by much quicker than it was.
 Long-haul flights without personal televisions at every seat are never fun.

-Other than movies and television shows, I spent a decent amount of time messing around with the cool interactive map that took advantage of the touch screen.
+Besides movies and television shows, I spent a decent amount of time messing around with the cool interactive map that took advantage of the touch screen.

 You could spin, zoom in, and manipulate the map however you liked.
 You could view multiple maps with different angles of your current location in the world.